 Applicants may also qualify to add additional approved areas or endorsements to existing teaching certificates if they hold a valid, comparable approved area or endorsement in another state.
 Individuals who qualify under Certification Reciprocity Rules are exempt from Arizona educator exam requirements.

-We will not reciprocate with expired, temporary, or non-renewable certificates/licenses.
+We will not reciprocate expired, temporary, non-renewable, or out-of-the-country certificates/licenses.

 The fee is $60 per certificate, endorsement, or approved area.
 Per Board-rule certification fees are non-refundable.

-The following documents should be submitted to apply under Certification Reciprocity:
+Submit the following documents as indicated to apply under Certification Reciprocity:

 Exams or work experience are not required under reciprocity rules.